-- 1. Tell the students they are going to watch an example of a formal topic presentation about solar energy. - 2.
-Give them a few minutes to discuss whether they think this is a good topic choice for GESE Grade 10.
-Remind them that the topic needs to be discursive and encourage them to try and think about arguments for and against solar energy. - 3.
+- 1. Tell the students they are going to watch an example of a formal topic presentation about a famous festival. - 2.
+Give them a few minutes to discuss whether they think this is a good topic choice for GESE Grade 11.
+Remind them that the topic needs to be discursive and encourage them to try and think about arguments for and against festivals.
+It is unlikely that they will be able to think of many ideas as this is a poor topic choice for this grade. - 3.
 Write any suggestions they may have on the board.